LaurieAnderson92/Spellsmith/README.md

 #### 800080 | Eerie Black
 * Eerie black is a off black, and was chosen for the same reason as Seasalt, to mimic graphite or ink on parchment rather than the dark black associated with computer text.

-These colours also work for users with achromatic vision as can be demonstrated [here](https://coolors.co/f7f7f7-fcf5e5-ba55d3-800080-222222)

 ### Typography

 I chose to use the Merienda font from [Google Fonts](https://fonts.google.com/) to look like writing within a spellbook.
 Merienda has soft shapes, is slightly condensed, and has a rhythm which is an invitation to read short pieces of text.